 Although sapience is problematic as a label, we still need to distinguish between what humans can do and what tools can do.
 Hence, in addition to the basic distinction between checking and testing, we also distinguish between human checking and machine checking.
 This may seem a bit confusing at first, because checking is, by definition, something that can be done by machines.
 You could be forgiven for thinking that human checking is just the same as machine checking.
 But it isn’t.
 It can’t be.

 In human checking, humans are attempting to follow an explicit algorithmic process.
 In the case of tools, however, the tools aren’t just following that process, they embody it.
 Humans cannot embody such an algorithm.
 Here’s a thought experiment to prove it: tell any human to follow a set of instructions.
-Get him to agree.
-Now watch what happens if you make it impossible for him ever to complete the instructions.
-He will not just sit there until he dies of thirst or exposure.
-He will stop himself and change or exit the process.
-And that’s when you know for sure that this human– all along– was embodying more than just the process he agreed to follow and tried to follow.
+Get that person to agree.
+Now watch what happens if you make it impossible for that person ever to complete the instructions.
+Human beings will not just sit there until they die of thirst or exposure; they will stop themselves and change or exit the process.
+And that’s when you know for sure that this human– all along– was embodying more than just the process that he or she agreed to follow and tried to follow.
 There’s no getting around this if we are talking about people with ordinary, or even minimal cognitive capability.
 Whatever procedure humans appear to be following, they are always doing something else, too.
 Humans are constantly interpreting and adjusting their actions in ways that tools cannot.
 This is inevitable.

 Humans can perform motivated actions; tools can only exhibit programmed behaviour (see Harry Collins and Martin Kusch’s brilliant book The Shape of Actions, for a full explanation of why this is so).
 The bottom line is: you can define a check easily enough, but a human will perform at least a little more during that check– and also less in some ways– than a tool programmed to execute the same algorithm.